pccisme/pccisme/README.md

 - 👋 Hi, I’m Patrick and a recent information studies graduate from UT Austin
-- 👀 I’m interested in Data Analysis and Machine Learning
+- 👀 I’m interested in Data Analysis, Data Visualization and Machine Learning projects
 - 🌱 I’m currently learning React and NodeJS and building a web app to collect data for research
-- 💞️ I’m looking to collaborate on data analysis and visualization projects or ML projects
+- 💞️ I’m looking to collaborate on Data or ML projects
 - 📫 You are welcome to reach me via my email pchao@utexas.edu